 Several actions have been initiated in the EU under the auspices of the CWG, with the aim of improving transnational collaboration in research and to start a European coordination of research to define a coherent European research area.
-Building on this framework, networks between research funders on animal health were supported through three EU funded initiatives, the EMIDA ERA Net (European Research Area Network on Emerging and Major Infectious Diseases of Livestock 2008 - 2011), the STAR IDAZ Global Net (Global Strategic Alliances for the Coordination of Research on the Major Infectious Diseases of Animals and Zoonoses, 2011 2015), and the ANIHWA ERA Net (European Research Area Network on Animal Health and Welfare).
+Building on this framework, networks between research funders on animal health were supported through four EU funded initiatives, the EMIDA ERA-NET (European Research Area Network on Emerging and Major Infectious Diseases of Livestock 2008 - 2011), the STAR IDAZ Global Net (Global Strategic Alliances for the Coordination of Research on the Major Infectious Diseases of Animals and Zoonoses, 2011 - 2015), the ANIHWA ERA-NET (European Research Area Network on Animal Health and Welfare, 2011-2015), and ICRAD ERA-NET (International Coordination of Research on Infectious Animal Diseases, 2019 - 2023).